Political violence in the United States: 1900–1920

 Bomb attacks were relatively common in the early 20th century.
-A terrorist bomb exploded prematurely inside an apartment of the Anarchist Black Cross 1914.
+A terrorist bomb exploded prematurely inside an apartment of the Anarchist Black Cross in 1914.
 The bomb was intended to kill business magnate John D. Rockefeller, who had been blamed for the Ludlow Massacre.
 Another bomb set up by labor leaders exploded in San Francisco during a Preparedness Day parade in 1916, killing 10 people.
 The Sacramento Governor's Mansion was bombed in 1917 during an attempt to assassinate governor William Stephens.
 About 30 bombs were sent to political leaders in the country, including U.S. attorney general A. Mitchell Palmer, in 1919.

 Tensions over housing and labor following World War I led to the Red Summer of 1919, which involved racial terrorism and riots across the United States.
-The death of a black child at a segregated swimming area, combined with labor tensions between White and Black workers, led to riots that killed thirty-eight people.
-Black workers negotiating for better pay in Elaine, Arkansas led to one of the most violent riots in U.S. history.
-The justice department conducted the Palmer Raids.
+The death of a Black child at a segregated swimming area, combined with labor tensions between White and Black workers, led to riots that killed thirty-eight people.
+Black workers negotiating for better pay in Elaine, Arkansas, led to one of the most violent riots in U.S. history.

 1920–1940

-Political radicals exploded a bomb in Wall Street in 1920, killing 38 people.
+Political radicals detonated a bomb in Wall Street in 1920, killing 38 people.
 In 1921, the Black community of Tulsa, Oklahoma, known for their wealth and prosperity, was destroyed by a violent White mob.
+In 1932, the Bonus Army was cleared.
 In 1935, former Louisiana Governor and senator Huey Long was assassinated during a legislative session.
 Long had been considering a presidential bid at the time.
+In 1937, the Ponce massacre was perpetrated.

 1940–1960

 Following World War II, Black veterans were attacked by White Americans who now had more competition for jobs and housing.
 President Harry S. Truman was the target of an assassination attempt in 1950.
 He escaped uninjured, but two White House police officers were killed, in addition to one of the assailants.
-In 1951, Harry and Harriette Moore were murdered.
-The 1954 United States Capitol shooting was a March 1, 1954, domestic terrorist attack on the United States Capitol by four Puerto Rican nationalists seeking to promote Puerto Rican independence from the United States.
+In 1951, civil rights activists Harry and Harriette Moore were murdered.
+On March 1, 1954, four Puerto Rican nationalists perpetrated the 1954 United States Capitol shooting, seeking to promote Puerto Rican independence from the United States.
 Five members of Congress were injured.